artronics/chapar-device-level/README.md

 	}

 #### Message and Packet Boker
-There are two services wich behaves similarly, `MessageBroker` and `PacketBroker`.
+There are two services which behaves similarly, `MessageBroker` and `PacketBroker`.
 Before going further we need to define what is a **message** and **packet**.
-Everythings that *Connection Service* receives from outside world is called a *message*.
+Everything that *Connection Service* receives from outside world is called a *message*.
 For a message to be applicable it must follows a convention.
 It should starts with a `START_BYTE` follows by `LENGTH` of packet and ends with `STOP_BYTE`.
 There is a helper service inside `PacketBroker` which splits received messages to chunks of `int` streams which obeys start_length_stop rule.
 Remember though, a message would either consists of several packets or a part of a packet.
-It dosen't matter becuase that helper service has a `queue` which keeps track of previous received messages and as soon as it receives stop byte it produces a chunk of integers which together constructs a packet. `PacketBroker` uses `PacketFactory` to create actual packets out of thoese chunks and then it puts created packets in a queue object which is called `PacketsIn`. `PacketsIn` is a singleton and you can get the instance inside your controller. here is a code for controller which gets the received packet and puts it in another queue (`packetsQueue`):
+It doesn't matter because that helper service has a `queue` which keeps track of previous received messages and as soon as it receives stop byte it produces a chunk of integers which together constructs a packet. `PacketBroker` uses `PacketFactory` to create actual packets out of those chunks and then it puts created packets in a queue object which is called `PacketsIn`. `PacketsIn` is a singleton and you can get the instance inside your controller. here is a code for controller which gets the received packet and puts it in another queue (`packetsQueue`):

 	@Subscribe
 	public void packetInEventHandler(PacketInEvent event)